Yuriy-Khoptyanii/ABZ_testTask/README.md

 ## What is this task about

-Create a pixel-perfect layout - working with a mockup Figma project.
+Created a pixel-perfect layout - working with a mockup Figma project.
 Implemented requests to the server to display information about users.
 Implemented work with the form and sending data from this form to the server.